zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Merely corroborative detail, intended to give artistic verisimilitude to an otherwise bald and unconvincing narrative . . .

+##### Ralph Waldo Emerson

+- Every man alone is sincere.
+At the entrance of a second person, hypocrisy begins.

 ##### Robert Wright